Miles Corbet: Post-Restoration

 After the restoration of King Charles II in 1660, the castle was returned to its ancestral owners.
+For the Convention Parliament that year, Corbett was returned for Great Yarmouth.
+However, he lost his place in a double return.
 All the 59 men who had signed the death warrant of Charles I were in grave danger of severe punishment because they were considered regicides.
-Miles Corbet, like many of them, fled England.
+Corbet, like many of them, fled England.
 He went to the Netherlands where he thought he would be safe.
-However, along with two other regicides, John Okey and John Barkstead, he was arrested by the English ambassador to the Netherlands, Sir George Downing, and returned to England under guard.
-After a trial, Corbet was found guilty, and executed on 19 April 1662.
-In his dying speech he said:
+After 1660, Corbet continued in his belief that Charles I's execution was the will of God; he rejoiced that the Lord had raised up the "weak things of the world to confound the things which are mighty & this is wonderful and glorious in our eyes".